Bible, Prayer, Witness

 Most of us desire wealth, or at least financial security, yet we know in our hearts that money does not of itself bring happiness or security.
 Christians should lead by example in pursuing a modest lifestyle.

 Simplicity is not so much about what we own, but what owns us.
 If we need lots of possessions to maintain our self-esteem and create our self-image and to look good to our neighbours, then we have forgotten or neglected that which is real and inward.
 If our time, money and energy are consumed in selecting, acquiring, maintaining, cleaning, moving, improving, replacing, dusting, storing, using, showing off and talking about our possessions, then there is little time, money and energy left for our other pursuits, such as the work we do to further the Community of God.

 (Christine Hadley Snyder, Plain living: a Quaker path to simplicity, Sorin Books, 2001, p.24).

-A mind preoccupied with material gain and craving luxuries is too distracted to dwell on the things of God or hear the cries of those less fortunate in this world.
+A mind preoccupied with material gain and the craving for luxuries is too distracted to dwell on the things of God or hear the cries of those less fortunate in this world.
 Simplicity and restraint in daily living lead to a healthier outlook and the time and space for spiritual goals, as well as producing a surplus for charitable giving.

 John Stott The contemporary Christian: an urgent plea for double listening.
 IVP, 1992.